 - Food production is provided by the "pagan" slaves.

 - Muslim slave hunters but also beer drinkers.

-- An ethnogenesis of slavery in the Chadian basin?
+- An ethnogenesis of slavery in the Chad basin?

 - Beer in the economics and religion of the Mandara Mountains.

 - Mandara Mountains, haven and promised land of the "Highlanders".

 - Beer among the Mafa in 1985-2000 (Müller-Kosack).

 - The beer among the Mofu-Diamaré in 1968-1988 (Vincent, 1975).